microsoft/vscode-recipes/Docker-TypeScript/README.md

 This recipe shows how to run and debug a VS Code TypeScript project in a Docker container.

+The recipe assumes that you have a recent version of [Docker](https://www.docker.com) installed.

-You can either follow the manual steps below or you can 'clone' the setup from a repository:
+You can either follow the manual steps in the next section or you can 'clone' the setup from a repository:
 ```sh
 git clone https://github.com/weinand/vscode-recipes.git
 cd vscode-recipes/Docker-TypeScript